liamca/lets_encrypt_https_azure_container_instance/README.md

 You should see a message indicating it saved the challenge response string.

-Go back to the certbot process and press
+Go back to the certbot process and press <ENTER> to let certbot validate your challenge response string

 Make note of the location where the certificate and keys are stored.